What is a Crypto Fork and How is it Taxed?

 HMRC has clear guidance on how they tax hard forks and it’s good news!
 HMRC doesn't view coins received as a result of hard forks as income, so they’re not subject to Income Tax.

-They will however, be subject to Capital Gains Tax when you sell, swap, spend or gift them (excluding to spouse).
+They will, however, be subject to Capital Gains Tax when you sell, swap, spend, or gift them (excluding to spouse).
 Only any profit made from this transaction will be subject to Capital Gains Tax.
+Read more on how to pay less tax on crypto in the UK.

 To figure out your profit, you simply subtract your cost basis (how much it cost you to acquire the coins plus any fees) from the value of the coin at the point you disposed of it.
 This matters when it comes to forks because HMRC has very specific rules for your cost basis.